UtbOvertorneaPM/EquipmentManagementSystem/README.md

  9. Edit folder permission of the folder where the extracted files are in, and add the IIS user or `IIS AppPool\DefaultAppPool` so it has full control over the application folder.

- 10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application add users that will have access to the equipment management system.
+ 10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application, add users that will have access to the equipment management system.